andrea-berardi/data-structures/README.md

-# Data Structures: Trees
+# Trees

-This repository implements many data structures and algorithms, and provides a ready to use environment to easily test them.
+This repository implements many data structures and their associated algorithms, and provides a ready to use environment to easily test them.

 ## Table of Contents